marcel8168/MedTextClassification/README.md

 python -m venv venv
 venv\Scripts\activate.bat
 ```
+3. Install PyTorch for computations on CUDA (see [How to install PyTorch](https://pytorch.org/)).
+Select CUDA as compute platform.
-3. Install the requirements
+4. Install the requirements
 ```shell
 pip install -e .
 pip install -r requirements.txt
 ```
-4. To be able to load datasets and models used in this repository first set username and API key from kaggle (see [How to get API key](https://github.com/Kaggle/kaggle-api?tab=readme-ov-file#api-credentials))
+5. To be able to load datasets and models used in this repository first set username and API key from kaggle (see [How to get API key](https://github.com/Kaggle/kaggle-api?tab=readme-ov-file#api-credentials))
 ```shell
 # linux
 export KAGGLE_USERNAME=xxxxxxxxxxxxxx